MaxiFrancis/Discord-Bot/README.md

 - I’m looking to collaborate on this project.

 - How to reach me?
-Discord: 𝔽𝕣𝕒𝕟𝕔𝕚𝕤#0490
+Discord: Frank.#0490

 <!---
 MaxiFrancis/MaxiFrancis is a ✨ special ✨ repository because its built on a friendly interaction.
 --->

 This is an Discord.js v12 Bot, created with my own sistem of commands.
 It was fully functional and used after v14 update, where comes some major updates.
+Now my bot has a updated code.

+This bot includes an slash commands sistem with some basic commands for my server needs.

-This is my personal work.
+This is my own work.